samuelmeuli/samuelmeuli.com/content/blog/2019-11-17-automating-the-release-of-electron-apps.md

 categories: [JavaScript, Electron, GitHub]
 ---

-Using GitHub Actions to automatically build and release your Electron app for macOS, Windows and Linux.
+Using GitHub Actions to automatically build and release your Electron app for macOS, Windows and Linux

 <!--more-->